East Coast, Suriname: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and F. Ensure that you pick the necessary kind.
-Most adapters on sale are simply plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A, B, C and F. It's important that you get the necessary kind.
+The vast majority of adapters available online are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most countries.

 What to wear/what to pack: